agscala/agscala.github.com/_posts/2012-04-24-whirlwind-vimscript.md

 This article is intended so that you can learn the basics of vimscript as quickly as possible.
 You might even be able to consider this to be a cheat sheet.
-Nearly all of the following information can be found in vim's internal documentation.
+Nearly all of the following information can be found in [Vim's internal documentation](http://vimdoc.sourceforge.net/htmldoc/usr_41.html).

 You should probably already know how to program before reading this.